bookschool/org/div/notes/Physical Science/07 Motion/07 Motion.md

 moves at a constant speed of 100 m/min.
 3. In Figure 5 find the rise, the run, and the slope for each segment of the graph.
 Write the answers in the boxes.
 4. The ___ of a distance-versus-time graph shows you the speed of a moving object.
 5. The rise of a line on a distance versus-time graph is 900 m and the run is 3 min.
 What is the slope of the line?
-6. Is it possible for a distanceversus-time graph to be a vertical line?
+6. Is it possible for a distance versus time graph to be a vertical line?
 Explain.

 ### Acceleration
 - What Is Acceleration?